-Can we not look at every situation to find out what it actually is without interference of this 'something else'?
-To look to discover what it is with a the clarity of perception free of thought or direct perception will itself summon the right response from you.
+Can we not look at every situation to find out what it actually is without interference of this ‘something else’?
+Look to discover what it is with clarity of perception free of thought or direct perception—this will summon the right response from you.
 Children play a game with pegs and holes; they look at the holes which are of different shapes and push through them with the peg of identical shape—it is not different.
 Doctors look at the patient, his vitals and charts and the treatment at once becomes quite clear to them.
 Firemen look at the type of fire and the way to deal with it at once becomes clear.

 To see things as they are requires our fullest attention, as through this attention is seen the rise of conditioning and its attempt to interfere with perception by coloring it, and through action by the prioritizing of self-interests as being the only way.
 The inner intelligence is fully roused as the need to ‘see’ the real—the actual situation (without any coloring) and the vehement attempt of thought interference—and it is this challenge which awakens the inner intelligence so that one may see.
 The clarity of seeing makes the best response effortless.
 When there is clarity in perception, there is clarity in response, and never is any inner wobbling felt.